formalizator/Ctrl-Arch-Elite/ADRs/ADR08 Database for raw data.md

 ## Consequences

 - Solution with a separate DB improves availability and robustness of the system
-- Time-Series Database improves evolvability of the system
+- Using of a time-series database improves evolvability of the system
 - There may be associated costs with maintenance and support